Why do some divorces go through court proceedings?

 - there are complex financial issues that you need a divorce court to help you sort out, to get a financial settlement on divorce

-- there is an international element: if divorce proceedings may be started in another country, it may be necessary to issue divorce proceedings immediately in England or Wales
+- there is an international element: if divorce proceedings may be started in another country, it may be necessary to issue divorce proceedings immediately in England and Wales

 How do I get started with court proceedings for a divorce?

-If you want to issue proceedings about finances, then you will need to start divorce proceedings first.
+If you want to issue proceedings about finances, then you will need to have started divorce proceedings first.

 How long will the court proceedings for divorce take?

-Divorce proceedings will usually take six months to a year.
+Divorce proceedings will likely take at least a year.
 But because it is usual to wait before making the Decree Absolute, until the finances have been sorted out, the process may take longer.